vivekcode01/StreamIt/docs/guide/learning.md

   Insert other content into an HLS stream by dynamically updating the playlist during video playback.

 You might be wondering how these terms connect to the various packages in Superstreamer.
-Here’s an overview to clarify:
+Here's an overview to clarify:

 - **Artisan**